Mook-as/stackato-doc/user/reference/client-ref.rst

 In some cases the  ``--json`` option reveals additional details.

 .. note::
-    Administrative user privileges are required where "*(admin)*" is noted.
+    Administrative user privileges are required for some commands.

 Getting Started